 Many Egyptians, in what is still a police state, regard Facebook as a safe haven where they can campaign and express their opinions freely.
 But that could soon change following a crackdown by the authorities against various types of media.

-In Egypt, many opposition movements have either started or grown significantly on Facebook, most notably the 6th April Youth Movement and the national campaign to support Nobel peace prize winner Mohamed ElBaradei as a presidential candidate.
+In Egypt, many opposition movements have either started or grown significantly on the social media network, most notably the 6th April Youth Movement and the national campaign to support Nobel peace prize winner Mohamed ElBaradei as a presidential candidate.

-Understanding the impact Facebook now has on Egypt’s political life, the Egyptian TV’s most popular talk show, Masr el-Nahrda (Egypt Today), suggested banning Facebook or passing a law to regulate Facebook activities in Egypt.
+Understanding the impact Facebook now has on Egypt's political life, the Egyptian TV's most popular talk show, Masr el-Nahrda (Egypt Today), suggested banning the popular app or passing a law to regulate Facebook activities in Egypt.

 The show's host, Mona el-Sharkawy, and her two guests heavily criticised Facebook and warned viewers against its evil and how it can be used by intelligence apparatuses all over the world to gather secret information about target countries.